Major events dumped, postponed after virus

 * Sunday’s Sheffield Shield cricket final round cancelled, with decision to be made on the final

-* NRL to play without crowds from round two next week, with the NZ Warriors based in northern NSW
+* NRL to play without crowds from round two this week, with the NZ Warriors based in northern NSW for timebeing

 * Super Rugby on hold after this weekend’s matches

-* AFL season to open next week in empty stadiums for foreseeable future
+* AFL season to open this week in empty stadiums for foreseeable future

 * This also applies to the rest of the AFLW season